 What's the Best Angle for Solar Panels?

 The slope of your roof is a significant element in maximizing your energy production.
 The best angle will vary depending on where you live because it is calculated based on the average positioning of the sun over your property.
 When your rooftop solar is installed it will be angled to face as close to the sun as possible at an angle that is close or equal to the latitude of your home.
-For most businesses, this angle will be between 30 and 45 degrees.
+Our team of in-house engineers will determine the best angle for your solar system to generate the most power out of your system.

 Why Roof Material Matters